 Few waterfalls in Victoria end in cooling, crystal clear pools.
-Although it is little-known, Ladies Bath Falls is one of these stunning waterfalls.
+Although it is little-known, tucked away in Mount Buffalo is the stunning Ladies Bath Falls.

 - Cold, clear water on hot day

 Plan For A Detour!